 On Oct, 29 2021

 Even a great forecast and schedule can break down because contact center agents fail to show up for work or constantly have poor adherence.
 After all, a schedule is only as strong as the agents who work the shifts.
-To help resolve this issue, here are 10 ways to improve contact center attendance rates.
+To help resolve this issue, here are 10 ways on how to improve attendance rates in your contact center.

 2) Create a positive work environment – Nobody wants to be a part of a negative workplace.
 It’s important to not allow an excess of disruptive behavior (such as loud personal conversations) and to send home agents for the day who are visibly ill.
 Agents want to be in a safe, quiet workplace.

 3) Be transparent with productivity – If your contact center is experiencing low attendance rates because agents don’t feel there is accountability, take the time to improve your transparency.
 One way is to digitize adherence on monitors so all agents can see who specifically is on the phone, on a break, or in a meeting.
 This may not work for all contact centers, but when applicable it can make a big difference in improving attendance and adherence.

 4) Schedule agents for the shift times they prefer – How much do you know about the preferences of your agents?
 For example, do you know which agents prefer evening shifts?
 It’s time to ask if you don’t have an understanding of preferred shift times.
 Leverage WFM software to keep track of ideal shift times when making schedule adjustments.

 5) Enable agents to work on their favorite channels – Just as important as time of day is the preferred contact center channel (phone, email, chat) of each agent.
 One common trend when monitoring absences is to link each one with shifts on a specific channel.
 Ask agents their preferred channels as well and get this information into your WFM software.